jatinnow/phastcons/README.md

 - Dynamic programming for Forward-Backward
 - Viterbi algorithm for optimal path finding
 - EM algorithm for parameter estimation

-## Usage Tips

-1. **Start with Module 1**: Build intuition for continuous-time evolution
-2. **Progress Sequentially**: Each module builds on previous concepts
-3. **Experiment with Parameters**: Use sliders to see real-time updates
-4. **Compare Results**: Try different sequences and parameter combinations
-5. **Read the Math**: LaTeX equations explain what's being computed

 ## Example Workflow